tol-training/tol-training.github.io/docs/session-leaders.md

 If your session requires linux command line access.
 I will help create a .gitpod.yml in the repo, which will allow users to start a server with software already installed and example files ready to go

-For example, for BlobToolKit, I created a [.gitpod.yml](https://github.com/bgacademy23/blobtoolkit/blob/main/.gitpod.yml){:target="_blank"} file for installing the dependencies (conda) and pip installing the code, and also added code for starting the docker containers for the API and viewer, which is also nice for end users as they can see what they need to do on their own desktops/HPC server accounts.
+For example, for BlobToolKit, I created a [.gitpod.yml](https://github.com/bgacademy23/blobtoolkit/blob/main/.gitpod.yml){: target="_blank"} file for installing the dependencies (conda) and pip installing the code, and also added code for starting the docker containers for the API and viewer, which is also nice for end users as they can see what they need to do on their own desktops/HPC server accounts.

 To try it out:

-- Click on [https://gitpod.io/#https://github.com/bgacademy23/blobtoolkit](https://gitpod.io/#https://github.com/bgacademy23/blobtoolkit){:target="_blank"}
+- Click on [https://gitpod.io/#https://github.com/bgacademy23/blobtoolkit](https://gitpod.io/#https://github.com/bgacademy23/blobtoolkit){: target="_blank"}
 - It will ask you to sign in using GitHub, and for permission to create a gitpod account using your github credentials (this is safe, it asks for read-only access to your GitHub public profile)
 - Then it will ask you to launch a workspace (defaults are fine)
 - The workspace should take less than a minute to start and will give you a command prompt, where you can run the `blobtools` command to see that everything is installed.